LiuYuancheng/MCQ-GPT-Bot/README.md

 ### Introduction

-The MCQ-GPT-Bot will is an automate AI-Bot assistant AI-Bot program which provides below functions:
+The MCQ-GPT-Bot will is an automate AI-Bot assistant program which provides below functions:

-- Parse multi-choice-questions from different format data source to build the standard question bank files for further process such as training.
+- Parse multi-choice-questions from different format data source to build the standard question bank files for the further process such as training (data normalization) .
-- If the question sources don't content the answer, use OpenAI to get the answer.
+- If the question sources don't content the answer, use OpenAI to get the answer (with or without the scenario prompt) .
 - If the question sources also provide the answer, compare with AI's answer and calculate the AI's correctness rate.

-The program will use the [LangChain](https://python.langchain.com/docs/get_started/introduction.html) frame work to implement the communication with the OpenAI.
+The program will use the LLM [LangChain](https://python.langchain.com/docs/get_started/introduction.html) frame work to implement the communication with the OpenAI-API.

 ##### Program Workflow Diagram